 Of course where we have a pupil/learner who is keen to have a test and feels they can tolerate it and parents agree (under 16 years) or the pupil/learner gives informed consent (over 16 years) we will support a test.

-Unlike the PCR home test kits, lateral flow tests cannot be administered at home for those in special schools/colleges and secondary schools/colleges.
+Unlike the PCR home test kits, lateral flow tests cannot be administered at home.

 What will our approach be?